Heart failure with preserved ejection fraction: Aging

+Menopause

+The decline in estrogen levels that occurs with menopause has been hypothesized to contribute to the increase in HFpEF observed amongst post-menopausal women.
+Animal studies show that even at a young age, a decline in estrogen leads to changes in expression of fibrosis related genes in the heart.

 Pathophysiology

 Gross structural abnormalities

 Structural changes that occur with HFpEF are often radically different from those associated with heart failure with reduced ejection fraction (HFrEF).
 Many patients experience increased thickening of the ventricular wall in comparison to chamber size, termed concentric hypertrophy.
 This leads to increased left ventricular mass and is typically accompanied by a normal, or slightly reduced, end diastolic filling volume.
 Conversely, HFrEF is typically associated with eccentric hypertrophy, characterized by an increase in cardiac chamber size without an accompanying increase in wall thickness.
 This leads to a corresponding increase in left ventricular end diastolic volume.

 Cellular abnormalities

 Cellular changes generally underlie alterations in cardiac structure.
 In HFpEF cardiomyocytes have been demonstrated to show increased diameter without an increase in length; this is consistent with observed concentric ventricular hypertrophy and increased left ventricular mass.
 HFrEF cardiomyocytes exhibit the opposite morphology; increased length without increased cellular diameter.
 This too is consistent with eccentric hypertrophy seen in this condition.

 Changes in the extracellular environment are of significant importance in heart disease.
 Particularly, regulation of genes that alter fibrosis contribute to the development and progression of HFrEF.
 This regulation is dynamic and involves changes in fibrillar collagens through increased deposition as well as inhibition of enzymes that break down extracellular matrix components (matrix metalloproteinases, collagenases).
 While early stage HFrEF is associated with a significant disruption of extracellular matrix proteins initially, as it progresses fibrotic replacement of myocardium may occur, leading to scarring and increased interstitial collagen.
 Fibrotic changes in HFpEF are more variable.
 Though there is typically an increased amount of collagen observed in these patients it is usually not dramatically different from healthy individuals.